Edith Emerson: Career

-In 1916, while still studying at the Pennsylvania Academy of the Fine Arts, Emerson was awarded the commission of designing the mural decorations for the Plays and Players Theatre (then known as The Little Theatre) at 17th and Delancey Streets in Philadelphia.
+In 1916, while still studying at the Pennsylvania Academy of the Fine Arts in Philadelphia, Emerson was awarded the commission of designing the mural decorations for the Plays and Players Theatre, then known as The Little Theatre, at 17th and Delancey Streets in Center City, Philadelphia.
 She chose as her subjects a Greek myth, in which King Minos' daughter Ariadne, after being deserted by Theseus, is discovered by the god of wine, Dionysus.

 In the murals, Emerson combined aspects of Greek and Minoan painting with eastern styles including China and Japan.
 Tempera studies for the work were shown in the sixteenth annual exhibition of water colors at The Pennsylvania Academy of the Fine Arts in 1918.
 Emerson was awarded the Fellowship Prize by the Academy in 1918 for her mural decorations.
 When they were unveiled at The Little Theatre, Violet Oakley praised both the quality of the murals and the artist.

 A prolific painter, Emerson exhibited at the Pennsylvania Academy of the Fine Arts from 1918 to 1927 and later from 1932 to 1945.
 She contributed articles to The American Magazine of Art.
 She also taught in the Philadelphia area at the Agnes Irwin School, The Museum School of Industrial Arts, and at Chestnut Hill College.

 Emerson became Oakley's devoted assistant and partner, living and working out of Oakley's famed studio, Cogslea, in the Mount Airy section of Philadelphia, on a number of projects, including Oakley's Harrisburg murals project.
 They traveled abroad and exhibited together, and their partnership endured for over forty years.

 Emerson served as curator and director of Woodmere Art Gallery (now Art Museum) from 1940 to 1978.
 At that time, it was unusual for a woman to hold such a position, but Emerson viewed female artists as equal to their male contemporaries.